CHH Dietary Protocols to Reverse

 Invest in some sort of ‘slow feeder’ to slow down the hay consumption so they never run out.
 Hay such as Oaten, Wheaten, Rhodes, Brown Top, Cocksfoot, Prairie and Timothy are examples of OK sources of hay.

-Feed plain feeds, oaten or timothy chaff with any or all of the following: beet, copra, linseed meal.
+Feed plain feeds, oaten or timothy chaff with any or all of the following: beet, linseed meal and sunflower meal.
 Avoid any processed feeds and soya bean/canola meal which are too high in potassium.

 You can add flax seed oil for omega 3s.